-Once the bacteria enter the body, they multiply in the bloodstream and then move into the tissues.
+Once the leptospira bacteria enter the body, they multiply in the bloodstream and then move into the tissues.
 They often migrate to the kidney and liver and can cause extensive damage and even organ failure in severe cases.
 Occasionally, dogs can develop serious lung disease and have trouble breathing.
 Respiratory failure due to pulmonary hemorrhage is a very severe reaction, but it can occur.

 Leptospirosis can also cause excess fluid accumulation in the chest, abdomen, and legs, as well as bleeding disorders (bloody urine, stool, vomit, or saliva; nosebleeds; and pinpoint red spots, or petechiae, found on the gums or other mucous membranes).